 Angmo et al. (2025) developed a Conservation Priority Score (CPS) based on density, harvesting pressure, frequency of collection, and use diversity.
 This integrated approach allowed researchers to identify Category I species requiring strict conservation action and Category II species with limited harvest potential21.
 Surveys conducted by Angmo et al. (2016) around Khardung La recorded 55 species of vascular plants from 23 families, with Asteraceae, Boraginaceae, and Rosaceae as dominant groups19.
 A total of 246 plant species belonging to 53 families were reported from Western Ladakh, with the highest number used for medicinal (126) and fodder (124) purposes.
 Other categories included wild ornamentals, food, fuel wood, dyes, and plants with religious significance20.
 Ladakh's medicinal plants may provide opportunities for economic expansion in the developing global market.
 Furthermore, given the environmental stress, it has been discovered that “trans-Himalayan medicinal plants” have a significant advantage in terms of the potential for producing novel biomolecules27.

 Ladakh's medicinal plants are classified into “alpine mesohytes, oasitic vegetation, and desert vegetation”.
-The suru valley receives a lot of rainfall and humidity, characterized by alpine mesophytes like “lotus corniculatus” and “podophyllum hexandrum”.
+The Suru valley receives a lot of rainfall and humidity, characterized by alpine mesophytes like “lotus corniculatus” and “podophyllum hexandrum.
 Other medicinal plants include “dactylorhiza hatagirea, mentha longifolia, potentilla cuneata, allium przewalskianum, peroveskiana, hippophae rhamnoides, and sedum ewersii”.
 Desertic vegetation can be found in arid areas like the "Jndus and Changthang valleys" and near high passes like the "Khardungla, Changla, and Tanglangla” 27.
 The unique climatic conditions of the Ladakh region like – “low humidity, high insulation, high wind speeds, low temperatures, and minimal precipitation” are reflected in its cold desert environment and low levels of diversity, productivity, and richness.
 The cold desert is home to 3054 plant species among which main are - “967 endemic angiosperm”, “872 genera”, “604 broad range endemics” and “363 small range endemics” and others 34.

 The table 1, presents a detailed compilation of medicinal plants, including their botanical and local names, part used for medicinal properties, and the diseases they cure.
 Each entry provides insight into how these plants are used in traditional medicine and their potential as a therapy in a wide variety of health conditions.
 For example, Amaranthus spinosus L. (Green amaranth) is used for treating wound healing, bone fractures, and pulmonary diseases, with its leaves and twigs being the primary medicinal parts.
 Similarly, Allium humile Kunth (Bulb onion) is used to address issues such as sexual vitality, gynecological disorders, and insomnia, with both its bulbs and leaves being used for medicinal purposes.